paulipa/sico-wiki/rules-and-requirements.md

 - Corporation has full autonomy over their own corporation excluding the matters mentioned above.

 ## Language Partner
 Language partner corporations are special case corporations that are loosely connected to the coalition.
-The purpose of these non English speaking corporations is to provide content for non English speaking players.
+The purpose of these non-English speaking corporations is to provide content for non-English speaking players.

 > Language partner entities are our partners that we recommend for players who do not wish or can't operate in English.
 We also advertise these corporations in our general recruitment mails.
 {.is-info}

-While these corporations may not be interacting with the rest of the coalition due to language barriers and possible geo-blocking we have verified that they will take good care of you once you join them!
+While these corporations may not be interacting with the rest of the coalition due to language barriers and possible geo-blocking, we have verified that they will take good care of you once you join them!

 ### Perks
 - Corporation advertisement in our recruitment process
-- Losely affiliated with the community
+- Loosely affiliated with the community
 - No standings

 ### Requirements
 - Corporation needs to have at least 50 active individual members in the corporation
 - Corporations main language must be something else than English.
 - Corporation needs to be active and have a clear goal in sight.
 Community only interacts with language option corporations that we believe are providing true content and taking care of the members we send to the corporations.
-- Corporation needs to have a representative or point of contact towards the community who will inform the community about any major changes that would effect pushing new recruits to their corporation.
+- Corporation needs to have a representative or point of contact towards the community who will inform the community about any major changes that would affect pushing new recruits to their corporation.
 - Corporation needs to provide the community a clear and simple advertising phrase in their native language to be used for recruiting purposes on behalf of the coalition.
 - Set aside any standing differences or in game political ambitions that your corporation might have when interacting with other community members or in any of the community related channels
 - Corporation must seek to cooperate with community partner corporations whenever possible and suitable based on the corporation goals of the language option corporation
 - If most of the corporation members talk English the language option corporation may apply for other partner levels.
-In these cases the rules applied on the language corporation will change accordingly.
+In these cases, the rules applied on the language corporation will change accordingly.

 # Leadership
 **The community leadership is formed by each corporation CEO and directors**.
-Together these players will find the the most optimal solutions for leading our community of different types of players and cultures on a general level.
+Together these players will find the most optimal solutions for leading our community of different types of players and cultures on a general level.
 All of these players are on the same level and none of them can dictate alone the directions the coalition should take.
 Official rules and guidelines on the general level of the coalition are decided together and stated on this wiki.

 ## Expectations and capabilities
 Players holding these roles are expected to behave with dignity and follow the coalition rules and guidelines in all situations, even if it would fight against their personal beliefs.
 A level of professionalism is expected from these players when acting outside their own corporation channels.